 Make sure above the fold area rocks

 Over the years “above the fold” issue has been hotly debated.
-Today’s research indicates that people have no problem scrolling and in fact prefer it to diving the content into many pages.
+Today’s research indicates that people have no problem scrolling and in fact prefer it to dividing the content into many pages.
 What’s this got to do with first impressions?

 Here’s a new dimension of thinking to the “above the fold” issue: it needs to be the best part of your website.
 First impressions are formed in 0.05 seconds.
 They’re not going to scroll down in that time.
 Hence, what they see immediately without scroll is what determines whether they even want to scroll down.